dwarvesf/playground/AI/generative-ui.md

 ---
+authors:
+  - "namnanh14mn"
+  - "TheCodister"
+date: "2024-08-08"
+description: "An introduction to Generative UI (genUI), a user interface that generates interactive elements in response to user needs using AI, enhancing UX in chat applications.
+The article explores examples, benefits, and popular solutions like the Vercel AI SDK for implementing generative UI."
+hashnode_meta:
+  id: "670f4d4eb25a9930f0551618"
+  slug: "what-is-generative-ui"
+sync: "hashnode"
 tags:
-  - AI
+  - "AI"
-  - generative-ui
+  - "generative-ui"
-  - llm
+  - "llm"
-title: What is Generative UI?
+title: "What is Generative UI?"
-description: An introduction to Generative UI (genUI), a user interface that generates interactive elements in response to user needs using AI, enhancing UX in chat applications.
-The article explores examples, benefits, and popular solutions like the Vercel AI SDK for implementing generative UI.
-authors:
-  - namnanh14mn
-  - TheCodister
-date: 2024-08-08
 ---
 ## What is Generative UI?

 - A **generative UI** (genUI) is a user interface that responds to the user with AI-generated elements instead of just text messages.